All Episodes

 Okay, right.

-Uh there are a lot of leaks, there's no question.
+There are a lot of leaks.

-I I don't know that they're all necessarily intelligence leaks.
+I don't know that they're all necessarily intelligence leaks.

 It looks like the most damaging ones actually come from the White House themselves, as near as anybody could tell.

-No, there clearly are leaks, but I I don't know that I I would put that in a category with Jonathan's theory that there's this major setup going on.
+No, there clearly are leaks, but I don't know that I would put that in a category with Jonathan's theory that there's this major setup going on.

 It also seems a little inconsistent if I understood you before we went to break that these were all somehow friends of the Clintons that were doing this.

-I gotta let you both go.
+I got to let you both go.

 Thank you both.

-800-941 Sean toll for a telephone number.
+800-941-Sean, toll free telephone number.

 All right, today's fake news roundup is CNN fake news.

-Oh wow.
+Oh, wow.

-He decided to take on Gorka.
+And then poor Anderson Cooper, he decided to take on Gorka.

-And by the way, it'd be nice over there at CNN fake news if they actually understood what the national anthem was about.
+And by the way, it'd be nice over there at CNN Fake News if they actually understood what the national anthem was about.

 Listen to this.